-The Doha Institute recognizes the importance of offering diverse and global learning opportunities for its students and as such has established student exchange programs with a number of leading universities around the world.
+The Doha Institute recognizes the importance of offering diverse and global learning opportunities for its students and as such has established student exchange programs with several leading universities around the world.
 These exchanges allow our students to gain invaluable exposure to different teaching methodologies, research approaches, and cultural perspectives.
-This facilitates a broadening of their academic experience and knowledge of the world around them.

 In parallel, these programs allow incoming international students from partner universities to experience the Doha Institute’s academic programs and unique cultural context, thus opening the door for future collaborative endeavors in the academic and professional domains.